Mahmoud Dashti: 2015–16

 At the start of the pre-season he got injured with Cut in cruciate ligament which made him miss most of the season.
 On January 27, 2016 he came back to Kuwait after a successful operation in Barcelona.

-2016-17
+2016–17

-At the beginning of the season in September he under went surgery of Qdharov in his right knee, keeping him out of the green pitch for around 4 months.
+At the beginning of the season in September he underwent surgery of Qdharov in his right knee, keeping him out of the green pitch for around 4 months.

 National career

 Under-19 & 21

 Mahmoud started with Kuwait U-19 and played the Gulf Cup U-19.

 Then was called up for Kuwait U-21.